TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 41/Job 41.23.md

 ---

-The flakes of his flesh are joined together: They are firm upon him; They cannot be moved.
+The flakes of his flesh are joined together.
+They are firm on him.
+They can't be moved.